-☐ Even though our network of providers may change during the year, Medicare requires the hat we furnish you with uninterrupted access to qualified doctors and specialists. □ We will make a good faith effort to provide you with at least 30 days' notice that your pro ovider is leaving our plan so that you have time to select a new provider.

-☐ We will assist you in selecting a new qualified provider to continue managing your health care needs. ☐ If you are undergoing medical treatment you have the right to request, and we will work with you to ensure that the medically necessary treatment you are receiving is not interrupted.
-If our network does not have a qualified specialist for a plan-covered service, we must cover that service at in-network cost sharing. ☐ If you believe we have not furnished you with a qualified provider to replace your previous provider or that your care is not being appropriately managed, you have the right to file a quality of care complaint to the QIO, a quality of care grievance to the plan, or both.
-Please see Chapter 9.
-If you find out that your doctor or specialist is leaving your plan, please contact us so we can assist you in finding a new provider to manage your care.
+- □ Even though our network of providers may change during the year, Medicare requires that we furnish you with uninterrupted access to qualified doctors and specialists. - □ We will make a good faith effort to provide you with at least 30 days' notice that your provider is leaving our plan so that you have time to select a new provider. - □ We will assist you in selecting a new qualified provider to continue managing your health care needs. - □ If you are undergoing medical treatment you have the right to request, and we will work with you to ensure that the medically necessary treatment you are receiving is not interrupted. - □ If our network does not have a qualified specialist for a plan-covered service, we must cover that service at in-network cost sharing. - □ If you believe we have not furnished you with a qualified provider to replace your previous provider or that your care is not being appropriately managed, you have the right to file a quality of care complaint to the QIO, a quality of care grievance to the plan, or both.
+Please see Chapter 9. - □ If you find out that your doctor or specialist is leaving your plan, please contact us so we can assist you in finding a new provider to manage your care.

 You may call Customer Service for assistance at the number listed in Chapter 2 of this booklet.

 Some services require prior authorization from the plan in order to be covered.
 Obtaining prior authorization is the responsibility of the PCP or treating provider.
-Services and items requiring prio authorization are listed in Medical Benefits Chart in Chapter 4, Section 2.1.
-Section 2.3 How to get care from out-of-network providers As a member of our plan, you can choose to receive care from out-of-network providers.
-However, please note providers that do not contract with us are under no obligation to treat you, except in emergency situations.
-Our plan will cover services from either network or out-of-network providers, as long as the services are covered benefits and are medically necessary.
-However, if you use an out-of-network provider , your share of the costs for your covered services may be higher.
-Here are other important things to know about using out-of-network providers: ☐ You can get your care from an out-of-network provider, however, in most cases that provider must be eligible to participate in Medicare.
-Except for emergency care, we cannot pay a provider who has opted out of or been excluded or precluded from the Medicare Program.
-If you receive care from a provider who is not eligible to participate in Medicare, you will be responsible for the full cost of the services you receive.
-Check with your provider before receiving services to confirm that they are eligible to participate in Medicare. □ When you obtain services out-of-network within the United States, we will pay for covered services using Original Medicare rules.
-Under Original Medicare, providers can choose whether to accept Medicare assignment.
-Assignment means that the doctor, provider, or supplier has signed an agreement with Medicare to accept the Medicare-approved amount as full payment for covered services.
-Most doctors, providers, and suppliers accept assignment, but you should always check to make sure.
-You may also want to find out how much you have to pay for each service or supply before you get it.
-To determine whether non-network doctors or suppliers accept assignment (participate in Medicare), contact Medicare (See Chapter 2, Section 2 of this Evidence of Coverage ). □ You don't need to get a referral or prior authorization when you get care from out-of-network providers.
-However, before getting services from out-of-network providers you may want to ask for a pre-visit coverage decision to confirm that the services you are getting are covered and are medically necessary.
-(See Chapter 9, Section 5 for information about asking for coverage decisions.)
-This is important because:

-- Without a pre-visit coverage decision, if we later determine that the services are not covered or were not medically necessary, we may deny coverage and you will be responsible for the entire cost.
-If we say we will not cover your services, you have the right to appeal our decision not to cover your care.
-See Chapter 9 (What to do if you have a problem or complaint) to learn how to make an appeal. - □ It is best to ask an out-of-network provider to bill the plan first.
-But, if you have already paid for the covered services, we will reimburse you for our share of the cost for covered services.
-Or if an out-of-network provider sends you a bill that you think we should pay, you can send it to us for payment.
-See Chapter 7 (Asking us to pay our share of a bill you have received for covered medical services or drugs) for information about what to do if you receive a bill or if you need to ask for reimbursement. - ☐ If you are using an out-of-network provider for emergency care, urgently needed services, or out-of-area dialysis, you may not have to pay a higher cost-sharing amount.
-See Section 3 for more information about these situations.
+Services and items requiring prior authorization are listed in Medical Benefits Chart in Chapter 4, Section 2.1.

+Section 2.4 How to get care from out-of-network providers

+As a member of our plan, you can choose to receive care from out-of-network providers for routine dental services only.
+For more information see the "Covered Routine Dental Benefits" in Chapter 4.
+Otherwise, care that you receive from out-of-network providers will not be covered unless the care meets one of the three exceptions described in Section 1.2 of this chapter.
+For information about getting out-of-network care when you have a medical emergency or urgent need for care, please see Section 3 in this chapter.